Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Dolphins stats and trends

-- Miami has nine wins against the spread in 15 games this season.
+- Miami has played 15 games, with nine wins against the spread.

-- The Dolphins have an ATS record of 3-3 in their six games as an underdog of 3.5 points or more this season.
+- The Dolphins have been underdogs by 3.5 points or more six times this season and are 3-3 ATS in those contests.

-- Miami's games this year have gone over the total in six out of 15 opportunities (40%).
+- Miami's games this year have hit the over in 40% of its opportunities (six times in 15 games with a set point total).

+- The Dolphins average 20.3 points per game, comparable to the 21.7 the Titans surrender.

-- In games that Miami amasses over 333.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Miami churns out over 333.2 yards, the team is 3-2 against the spread and 3-2 overall.

-- This season the Dolphins have turned the ball over 24 times, four more than the Titans' takeaways (20).
+- The Dolphins have turned the ball over four more times (24 total) than the Titans have forced a turnover (20) this season.

 Home and road insights

-- At home this season, Tennessee is 6-2 overall and 5-3 against the spread.
+- Tennessee is 5-3 against the spread, and 6-2 overall, at home this season.

-- In away games, Miami is 3-4 overall and 4-3 against the spread.
+- Away from home, Miami is 3-4 overall and 4-3 against the spread.

-- The Dolphins are unbeaten ATS (1-0) on the road as 3.5-point underdogs or more.

-- Miami has hit the over twice in seven road games this year.
+- In seven away games this year, Miami has hit the over twice.

 Powered by Data Skrive.